Welcome to the Department

 Welcome to the Department of Economics at Stellenbosch University.
 We are one of the oldest Economics departments on the continent and one of the largest in the university.
 We are dedicated to quality research and teaching, with a focus on economic issues pertaining to South Africa and Africa.
 For any information not on this site, please contact the department.

-Grade R may lead to further inequality, says Resep researchers
+Grade R may lead to further inequality, says ReSEP researchers

-The Department of Policy Monitoring and Evaluation has released a major new study undertaken by ReSEP, a social policy research unit within the Department of Economics, on the effect the introduction of Grade R in most schools has had on learning outcomes in subsequent grades.
+The Department of Performance Monitoring and Evaluation has released a major new study undertaken by ReSEP, a social policy research unit within the Department of Economics, on the effect the introduction of Grade R in most schools has had on learning outcomes in subsequent grades.
 It is widely accepted that early learning programmes are the most appropriate interventions to overcome the disadvantages faced by children from poor home backgrounds.
 But the Report found that "…the impact of Grade R in South Africa is small and there is virtually no measurable impact for the poorest three school quintiles, while there are some impacts for the higher quintile schools.
 Thus, instead of reducing inequalities, Grade R further extends the advantage of more affluent schools.
 Grade R impacts convert to only 12 days of normal learning gains in maths and 50 days in home language (for a school year of 200 days)".
 The full report is available here.

 Post-Doctoral research fellowship in Macro-Finance